ghostinit/TheOdinProject/003-Rock-Paper-Scissors/README.md

 I couldn't help but laugh cause they called me on it.

 As well, due to the fact that I am trying to keep all my Odin Project work in a single repo I posted the live solution to my own domain at https://rock-paper-scissors.nullrider.com

+# UPDATE
+Update gui to use a basic implementation of Tailwind CSS.
+There was no additional functionality added because it didn't seem to need it.

+Among UI changes:
+* Dark mode
+* Centered elements
+* Better use of flexboxes for mobile response
+* Added clipart images for the user selection buttons
+* Added 'round result' area to better show the user the results
+    * Images for both player and computer choice
+    * Borders change color based on who won or if it was a tie

+Overall a much better user experience!